fhgr-cds-archive-class-2021/fhgr-3-s-ml-project-group-2/leandro/leandro.md

 elevator have ( 1 ) or not have elevator( 0 )
 - fiveYearsProperty: if the owner have the - property for less than 5 years,

+## Column 'floor'
+This column contains two informations -> one numeric value and chinese characters.
+We have to investiagte and split thoose two informations.

 # Visualizations
 In this paragraph we look at some visualizations of the data.
 ## Map visualization of price